Meet the CAPS Staff

 Clinical Director

 Carrie Guthrie, LCSW, (she/her/hers) joined UHS in 2007.
 She completed her BA in Psychology and Anthropology at UC Berkeley and her AM in Clinical Social Work at the University of Chicago School of Social Service Administration.
-After completing a post graduate fellowship at CAPS, she worked in community mental health for 7 years in San Mateo County in an outpatient adult psychiatric clinic.
-During that time, she completed comprehensive training in Dialectical Behavior Therapy (DBT) and post graduate study in Psychoanalytic Psychotherapy.
+After completing a postgraduate fellowship at CAPS, she worked in community mental health for 7 years in San Mateo County in an outpatient adult psychiatric clinic.
+During that time, she completed comprehensive training in Dialectical Behavior Therapy (DBT) and post-graduate study in Psychoanalytic Psychotherapy.

 Carrie returned to CAPS as the Hospital Coordinator working with students hospitalized for mental health concerns and providing general counseling services.
-Concurrently, Carrie worked as a foster care/adoption homestudy social worker.
+Concurrently, Carrie worked as a foster care/adoption home study social worker.
 In 2015 she moved into a management role as the Assistant Director of Community Resource Development and High-Risk Programs.
 Carrie transitioned to the role of Interim Clinical Director in 2017 and became the permanent Clinical Director in 2019.

 When not working, Carrie enjoys spending time with her family and friends, hiking, biking, playing music, gardening, and cooking.

-Clinical interests: Affect regulation, mood and anxiety disorders, trauma, young adult development, the family of origin issues, relationships, multicultural counseling, and intersecting identities, mindfulness, LGBTQIA+ support, and identity development, mental illness early intervention and recovery, first-generation students, transfer students, student parents, clinical operations and administration, clinical supervision and consultation.
+Clinical interests: Affect regulation, mood and anxiety disorders, trauma, young adult development, the family of origin issues, relationships, multicultural counseling, intersecting identities, mindfulness, LGBTQIA+ support, and identity development, mental illness early intervention and recovery, first-generation students, transfer students, student parents, clinical operations and administration, clinical supervision and consultation.

 Amy Honigman, PhD